palombom/MultiTE-SANDI-Matlab-Toolbox-v1.0/README.md

 For queries or suggestions on how to improve this repository, please email: palombom@cardiff.ac.uk

 ## Dependencies
-A MATLAB distribution with the Parallel Computing Toolbox, the Statistics and Machine Learning Toolbox and the Optimization Toolbox.
-Additionally, you will also need the SANDI Matlab Toolbox (https://github.com/palombom/SANDI-Matlab-Toolbox-Latest-Release) and an external repository that is already included in the SANDI Matlab Toolbox:
+- A MATLAB distribution with the Parallel Computing Toolbox, the Statistics and Machine Learning Toolbox and the Optimization Toolbox.
-* [Tools for NIfTI and ANALYZE image] Jimmy Shen (2022).
-Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image), MATLAB Central File Exchange.
-Retrieved April 16, 2022.
+- The SANDI Matlab Toolbox from https://github.com/palombom/SANDI-Matlab-Toolbox-Latest-Release.

 ## Download
 If you use Linux or MacOS: